History of Waste

 By 2007 overall recycling had reached 52% including commercial, demolition and industrial waste, but the rest which accounted for over 20m tonnes, was landfilled.
 Municipal waste recycling reached about 40%.
 Organic waste became the biggest fraction in Australia’s waste stream with only 32% recycled.

 Today millions of tonnes of usable food worth several billion dollars is dumped each year.
 There has been a big expansion in separated kerbside collections and of material recovery facilities which are usually the first drop-off point for waste collections.
-Domestic and export markets, such as China, for recycled materials have also grown and products often now state how much recycled material is used in order to appeal to environmentally conscious consumers.
+Domestic and export markets for recycled materials such as China are now rejecting Australian waste.
+Products begin to state how much recycled material is used in order to appeal to environmentally conscious consumers.
 The recycling industry is worth up to $11.5b and employs 41,000 people directly and indirectly.

 The amount of waste generated by each person, however, has now reached 2 tonnes a year, reflecting increased economic activity and consumption of resources and less efficient use of resources and more wastage.
 The percentage of waste being recycled has mainly kept pace with the increase in waste volumes since 2000.
 With the amount of waste being dumped growing even higher, recycling is needed as landfills run out of space.
 Targets of over 70% and even more are being proposed.
 There is also increasing concern about products such as e-waste and batteries that contain toxic chemicals.